soft-titus/cloudflare-ddns/README.md

 ## Features

-- Automatically fetches your public IP address using the ipify API.
+- Automatically fetches your public IP address.
 - Compares the current public IP with your existing DNS records in Cloudflare.
 - Updates the DNS records only if there's a change in the public IP.